Yandy Díaz Preview, Player Props: Rays vs. Guardians

 Yandy Díaz At The Plate

+- Diaz has 145 hits and an OBP of .398 to go with a slugging percentage of .504.
+All three of those stats lead Tampa Bay hitters this season.

-- Among qualified hitters in baseball, he ranks fifth in batting average, seventh in on-base percentage, and 20th in slugging.
+- Among the qualified hitters, he ranks fifth in batting average, while his on-base percentage ranks seventh and he is 18th in slugging.

-- Diaz has had an RBI in 42 games this year (36.8%), including 15 multi-RBI outings (13.2%).
-He has also driven home three or more of his team's runs in seven contests.
+- Diaz has picked up an RBI in 37.4% of his games this season, with more than one RBI in 13.0% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.